fogus/spiel/wurfelspiel/pentwr/README.markdown

 Placing
 -------

 The dice that a player has in stock must all be placed on the pyramid.
 When placing a die it must *always* be placed such that its face value is showing on one of the pyramid sides.
+The placements continue until all of the dice have been added to the pyramid.
 However, the rules for placement require that certain other edges must also show in certain multi-side placements.

+### Two-side placements

 That is, if the placement of a die will show two faces, then the second showing face must adhere to the following rules: